Chamomile

 Chamomile for Panic Disorder

 Chamomile is a popular herb that has been used for centuries to promote relaxation and reduce anxiety.
-It is often consumed as a tea or taken in supplement form to help manage symptoms of panic disorder.
+It is often consumed as a tea or taken in supplement form to help calm the mind and body.

 Supplements for Panic Disorder